Mental Health Facilities Dixon, IL

 Sinnissippi Centers Inc - 34.0 miles from Dixon, IL

 Sinnissippi Centers Inc is a mental health treatment center in Mount Carroll, Illinois, located at 1122 Healthcare Drive, part of the 61053 zip code.
 Sinnissippi Centers Inc provides telemedicine/telehealth and outpatient treatment.
-Sinnissippi Centers Inc also offers behavior modification, group therapy and activity therapy to adults, children / adolescents and seniors 65 or older.
+Sinnissippi Centers Inc also offers individual psychotherapy, behavior modification and psychotropic medication to seniors 65 or older, young adults and children / adolescents.
 Sinnissippi Centers Inc supports transitional age young adults.
-Sinnissippi Centers Inc also provides education services, psychosocial rehabilitation services and housing services.
+Sinnissippi Centers Inc also provides intensive case management, education services and psychosocial rehabilitation services.

 Learn More